-The term "Robotic Assisted Joint Replacement Surgery" has been recently promoted in Tasmania and the mainland.
-It is important to differentiate the use of "Computer-Assisted Navigation" and true robotic services.
-Within Australia there are approximately 10 centres which have purchased a > $1 Million robotic arm which uses computer programming and motors to help position a cutting saw on bone.
-The robotic arm still requires operator control and regular checks by the surgeon of the surgical plan.
-The robotic arm still relies on the same "Computer-Assisted Navigation" processes to permit the surgeon to make a surgical plan.
-There have been no large studies yet published which demonstrate clinical superiorty of robotic-arm assisted surgery over the use of standard bone cutting blocks positioned via computer assisted navigation.
-The robotic arm has been demonstrated to surgeons in Tasmania but is not used in Tasmania.
+Dr Mackie is using a robotic surgical assistant arm.
+The term "Robotic Assisted Joint Replacement Surgery" has been recently popularised.
+It is important to differentiate the use of "Computer-Assisted Navigation" and robotic systems.
+A robotic arm uses computer programming and motors to help position a cutting saw or cutting guide on bone.
+The robotic arm still requires surgeon control / oversight and regular checks by the surgeon of the surgical plan.
+The robotic arm also relies on the same "Computer-Assisted Navigation" processes described above to permit the surgeon to make a surgical plan.

 After a Knee Replacement

 During the stay in hospital, every effort is made to keep discomfort to a minimum.
 The anaesthetist will explain the different kinds of pain relief that can be used.
 Most patients find that, after the first few days, they need only mild painkillers in tablet form.